EricWhiteDev/OpenXmlSdkTs/README.md

   const xDoc = await mainPart.getXDocument();

   // 3.
-Find the first run of text and capitalize it const body = xDoc.root!.element(W.body);
+Find the first word of the first run of text and capitalize it const body = xDoc.root!.element(W.body);
   if (body) {
     const firstParagraph = body.element(W.p);